 Phish Event Criteria

 The Phish Event criteria type allows you to filter users into groups based on their actions with the simulated phishing tests they have been included in.
-This criteria type enhances your ability to identify the users who may or may not be improving as a result of the phishing tests you have conducted, enabling you to assign remedial training campaigns or advanced phishing tests for this Smart Group.
+This criteria type can quickly identify the users who may not be improving as a result of the phishing tests you have conducted, enabling you to assign remedial training campaigns or advanced phishing tests for this Smart Group.

 User must have clicked more than 2 times ever [or another specified time frame].

 The Vish Event criteria type allows you to filter users into groups based on their actions with the simulated vishing tests they've been included in.
 This criteria type enhances your ability to identify the users who may need additional, or specialized training based on their performance with these tests.

 Once you have selected the Vish Event criteria type, click on each of the options as needed to select the desired specifications for your Smart Group.

 For example, if you would like to create a Smart Group based on users that have failed at least one vishing test, your Smart Group would have the following rule:

 User must have failed more than 0 times ever [or another specified time frame].